mtwasetku-ui/physioto/src/content/blog/knee-osteoarthritis-home-physiotherapy.md

 **1 A clinical conversation about your knee and your life (15–20 minutes)**

-Michael will ask about the history of your knee pain, your current level of function, what makes it better or worse, what treatments you have already tried, and — most importantly — what you want to be able to do that the knee is currently preventing.
+Micheal will ask about the history of your knee pain, your current level of function, what makes it better or worse, what treatments you have already tried, and — most importantly — what you want to be able to do that the knee is currently preventing.
 This is not a form-filling exercise; it is the foundation of a personalised treatment plan.

 **2 Physical assessment in your home environment (15–20 minutes)**

-Michael will assess your knee range of motion, quadriceps and hip strength, gait, and balance.
+Micheal will assess your knee range of motion, quadriceps and hip strength, gait, and balance.
 Because this happens at home, it can include observing how you get up from your usual chair, navigate your specific stairs, and walk on your own floor surfaces.
 This context is invaluable and impossible to replicate in a clinic.

 **3 Education and explanation of findings (10 minutes)**

-Michael will explain what is contributing to your knee pain in plain language, address any misconceptions about OA and exercise, and give you an honest picture of what physiotherapy can realistically achieve for your specific situation.
+Micheal will explain what is contributing to your knee pain in plain language, address any misconceptions about OA and exercise, and give you an honest picture of what physiotherapy can realistically achieve for your specific situation.

 **4 Hands-on treatment where appropriate (15 minutes)**